Reparo: Loss-Resilient Generative Codec for Video Conferencing: Related Work

-\textbf{FEC for Loss Recovery.} FEC, or Forward Error Correction, is a technique used in communication systems to recover lost data packets without retransmission.
-Instead of requesting the retransmission of lost packets, redundant information sent by the sender is used by the receiver to reconstruct the original data.
-This is particularly important in real-time communication systems such as VoIP and video conferencing, where retransmission of lost packets can cause unacceptable delays.
+\textbf{Loss-Resilient Video Codecs.} Forward Error Correction (FEC) is a technique used in communication systems to recover lost data packets without retransmission.
+Instead of retransmission, redundant information sent by the sender is used by the receiver to reconstruct the original data.
+This is particularly important in real-time communication systems such as video conferencing, where retransmission of lost packets can cause unacceptable delays.
 Traditional FEC codes such as parity codes~\cite{begen2010rtp}, Reed-Solomon (RS) codes \cite{reed1960polynomial}, and fountain codes \cite{mackay2005fountain} are all block codes that are optimal for random losses, where packets are lost independently.
-Recently, researchers have proposed using streaming codes for FEC~\cite{tambur}, achieving better loss recovery capabilities than block codes for bursty losses, where several packets over one or more consecutive frames are lost.
+Recently, researchers have proposed using streaming codes for FEC (e.g., Tambur~\cite{tambur}), achieving better loss recovery capabilities than block codes for bursty losses, where several packets over one or more consecutive frames are lost.

-We are the first to propose a neural loss recovery scheme for video conferencing.
-Our scheme leverages advances in generative deep learning models to synthesize lost frames or lost patches based on its knowledge of the visual world and by conditioning on the received data.
+\red{GRACE \cite{cheng2023grace} proposed a neural video codec that can tolerate packet loss.
+However, there are two key differences with our approach.
+First, GRACE does not include an explicit loss recovery network.
+It improves the loss-resilience of an existing neural decoder (DVC~\cite{dvc}) by randomly masking information (i.e., using dropout) during its training.
+Unlike our loss recovery network, GRACE's decoder cannot leverage multiple received frames to reconstruct the missing information.
+Second, the DVC code underlying GRACE is based on Delta coding which creates temporal dependencies between encoded frames.
+Therefore, errors in one decoded frame due to packet loss propagate to subsequent frames even if they incur no loss.
+On the other hand, Reparo encodes each frame independently, and thus does not have error propagation.}

-\NewPara{Generative Neural Networks.} In recent years, there has been significant progress in the development of generative models, which can create text, audio, images, and videos that are indistinguishable from those created by humans \cite{devlin2018bert, liu2023audioldm, rombach2022high, li2022mage}.
+\NewPara{Generative Neural Networks.} In recent years, there has been significant progress in the development of generative models, which can create text, audio, images, and videos indistinguishable from those created by humans \cite{devlin2018bert, liu2023audioldm, rombach2022high, li2022mage}.
 These models use knowledge of the target domain to generate content under certain conditions.
-For example, a text generative model can generate a paragraph conditioning on text prompts \cite{devlin2018bert}, and an image generative model can produce an image of an object using only a partial view \cite{li2022mage}.
+For example, a text generative model can generate a paragraph conditioning on text prompts \cite{devlin2018bert}, and an image generative model can produce an image using only a partial view \cite{li2022mage}.